mmakdis/stars/README.md

 ## C++

+- [gflags](https://github.com/gflags/gflags) - The gflags package contains a C++ library that implements commandline flags processing.
+It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
+Online documentation available at:
 - [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
 - [haiku](https://github.com/haiku/haiku) - The Haiku operating system.
 (Pull requests will be ignored; patches may be sent to https://review.haiku-os.org).
 - [supercollider](https://github.com/supercollider/supercollider) - An audio server, programming language, and IDE for sound synthesis and algorithmic composition.